Skip to content

 type: RuntimeDefault

 As of 1.22 (in alpha, stable as of 1.27), the above RuntimeDefault can be used for all Pods on a Node using a single kubelet flag, --seccomp-default.
-The annotation is no longer needed, and the securityContext profile is only needed for other profiles.
+Then the profile specified in securityContext is only needed for other profiles.

 Recommendations